STAT 385 Summer 2025 Unofficial Syllabus

 -

 Course content - syllabus, readings, assignments, assignment solutions, notes, videos, discussion board (as Discussions tab) - will be found on the Course Website via the course_content repository.
 Do check the course_content repo often for updates and announcements.
-Students are encouraged to clone the course_content repository once, then pull the course_content repo daily afterwards if accessing it remotely via git.
+Learners are encouraged to clone the course_content repository once, then pull the course_content repo daily afterwards if accessing it remotely via git.

 Office Hours